 Obesity and High Blood Pressure in Children

 Risk factors for high blood pressure in children include obesity and a family history of high blood pressure.
-Other risk factors may include medical problems such as sleep apnea or other sleep disorders.
+Other risk factors may include medical problems such as hormonal abnormalities, narrowing of the aorta, sleep apnea or other sleep disorders.

 Obesity is considered the primary risk for high blood pressure in children.
 Not only does being obese put your child at risk for high blood pressure, but also for a range of other health problems such as heart disease and diabetes.